-Located in the centre of the capital at the Knights of Malta housed at the Auberge de Provence in Republic Street.
+Located in the centre of the capital at the Knights of Malta, housed at the Auberge de Provence in Republic Street.
 The museum covers the period from the Neolithic Period (5000 BC) up to the Phoenician Period (400 BC).
 You can buy tickets at the door.

-A stroll through the grid pattern of wide and narrow streets is certainly a must things to do in Valletta.
+A stroll through the grid pattern of wide and narrow streets is certainly a must thing to do in Valletta.
 While walking through the streets, admire the old buildings with the colourful balconies.
 Streets we recommend you visit for fantastic photography are St. Lucy's street and St. John's street.

 These are very famous streets for many local and foreign photography enthusiasts.
 Tourists are fascinated with the straight roads.
 A highly advanced road system for the time of 450 years ago.
-Explore the numerous architectural buildings, corner niches, palaces, blocks old flats and churches.
+Explore the many architectural buildings, corner niches, palaces, blocks old flats and churches.

 The massive fortifications built by hand between 1566 and 1570, the shear magnitude of these walls to protect the new capital and Malta.
-A great walk along the surround’s walls with the sea shore along the way.
+A great walk along the surround’s walls with the seashore along the way.
 This will be further appreciated if you combine a visit with the Fortifications Interpretations Centre with free entrance will help you appreciate what you see.

-A typical horse drawn cab called the Karozzin is suitable to take a ride round Valletta.
+A typical horse-drawn cab called the Karozzin is suitable to take a ride round Valletta.